munim/grammarcheckerai/README.md

 - [OpenRouter API](https://openrouter.ai/) - Access to various LLMs through a single API
 - [React](https://reactjs.org/) - JavaScript library for building user interfaces

+## Environment Variables

+The application uses the following environment variables:

+- `OPENROUTER_API_KEY` - Your OpenRouter API key (required)
+- `NEXTJS_URL` - The URL where your application is hosted (required for API referer)
+- `OPENROUTER_MODEL` - The OpenRouter model to use (optional, defaults to `mistralai/mistral-7b-instruct:free`)

 ## Deployment

 To deploy this application: